apple/coremltools/docs-guides/source/opt-pruning-overview.md

 Creating a sparse representation.
 ```

-"Unstructured sparsity" is when weight values of lowest magnitude are set to
+“Unstructured sparsity” is when weight values of lowest magnitude are set to
 zero from within the weight tensor as a whole, without adhering to
 any structure.
 On the other hand, certain constraints can
 be enforced while pruning, resulting in what is referred to as
-"structured sparsity".
+“structured sparsity”.
 A few of the common types include:

 - `block sparsity`: When weights are pruned in a grouped manner,
   such as in blocks of size 2, 4, and so on.
 - `n:m sparsity`: When weights are divided into blocks of size `m`
   and within each such block, `n` smallest values are chosen to be zero.
   For example, `3:4` sparsity would imply a 75% sparse level in
-  which three values in each block of size 4 are set to ``0``.
+  which three values in each block of size 4 are set to `0`.

 While imposing more constraints, structured sparsity
 techniques could be advantageous for certain hardware in